Namah Lakshmi Narayan

-Namah Lakshmi Narayan (previously Namah) is an Indian-television mythological series that premiered on 23 September 2019 on Star Plus.
+Namah Lakshmi Narayan (previously Namah) is an Indian historical television series that premiered on 23 September 2019 on Star Plus.
 Produced by Ved Raj under Shoonya Square Productions, it stars Savi Thakur, Vikkas Manaktala and Yukti Kapoor.

 Initially it was titled Namah which focused on the friendship of Lord Vishnu and Lord Shiva.
 In October 2019, it was renamed as Namah Lakshmi Narayan which focused on Lord Vishnu and his wife Lakshmi.

 Plot

 Namah initially focused on the relationship between Lord Vishnu and Lord Shiva, two main deities of Hindu mythology and how their friendship is tested in Kali Yuga.

 Later, it focused mainly on Lord Vishnu and Lakshmi and their eternal tale based on Vishnu Purana.